CarlosCoba/XookSuut-code/README.rst

 on any velocity map whose representation is in 2D maps.
-In order to derive the best kinematic model XS performs a Least-Squares analysis together with Bayesian inference methods to sample the propability space given by the posterior distribution (~likelihood*priors), i.e. MCMC, or by sampling the volume space occupied by the previous ones, that is, nested sampling.
+In order to derive the best kinematic model XS performs a Least-Squares analysis together with Bayesian inference methods to sample the propability space given by the posterior distribution (~likelihood*priors), i.e. MCMC, or by sampling the volume space occupied by the priors, i.e., nested sampling.
-XS adopts the most popular MCMC algorithms (emcee & zeus), and dynamic nested sampling (dynesty) to infer the best fit parameters from the considered kinematic model.
+XS adopts the most popular Monte Carlo Chain Marcov (MCMC) packages emcee & zeus, and dynesty for dynamic nested sampling, to infer the best fit parameters from the considered kinematic model.
-XS is able to model circular rotation models, axisymetric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
+XS is able to model circular rotation models, axisymmetric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
-In order to derive the best set of parameters on each kinematic model XS uses most of the pixels from the input velocity map; thus, large dimension images could take time large CPU time for deriving the best model.
+To derive the best set of parameters on each kinematic model XS uses most of the pixels from the input velocity map; thus, large dimension images could take time large CPU time for deriving the best model.
-Note: In general Monte Carlo sampling can be computational more expensive than simple least-square analyses; therefore it is recomended to perform these tasks in multiple CPUs (adecuated within XS).
+Note: In general Monte Carlo sampling can be computational more expensive than simple Least-Square analyses; therefore it is recomended to perform this analysis using multiple CPUs (adecuated within XS).
-The novelty of XS resides in its ability to compute kinematic models by sampling the posterior distribution, or from the so-called evidence.
+The novelty of XS resides in its ability to compute kinematic models by sampling the posterior distribution, or by intrating the so-called evidence.

 Dependencies
 ===========